Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 ---

 # Spellcasting
-When you reach 3rd level, you gain the ability to cast spells.
-See Spells Rules for the general rules of spellcasting and the Spells Listing for the Sorcerer spell list.
+When you reach 3rd level, you augment your martial prowess with the ability to cast spells.

 ## Cantrips
 You learn three cantrips of your choice from the Master of Mischief spell list.
+You learn another cantrip at 10th level.

 ## Spell Slots
 The [Master of Mischief Spellcasting table](#master-of-mischief-spellcasting) shows how many spell slots you have to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell’s level or higher.
 You regain all expended spell slots when you finish a long rest.